olafk/controlpanel-documentation-docs/md/74en/com_liferay_oauth_client_admin_web_internal_portlet_OAuthClientAdminPortlet/oauth-clients.md

 ## Related Topics

-* "OpenId Connect Provider Connection" Administration in "Control Panel/System and Instance Settings/SSO" (the basic version of this basic configuration)
+* "OpenId Connect Provider Connection" Administration in "Control Panel/System and Instance Settings/SSO" (the basic version of this advanced configuration)

 ## Community Resources